mrismanaziz/Reforestation/README.md

-## Some people eat light bulbs.
-They say it's a nice light snack.
+## When does a joke become a dad joke?
+When it becomes apparent.